reitrace/senddottoken/README.md

 3. Run `npx hardhat run scripts/deploy.ts --network custom` to deploy.
 4. Copy the printed contract address into `NEXT_PUBLIC_MULTISENDER_ADDRESS` in your `.env` file for the frontend.

+## Testing

+Run `npm run test` to execute Hardhat tests.
+Note that Hardhat downloads the Solidity compiler at runtime, which may fail in restricted networks.